 New Brunswick Public Schools is a vibrant, diverse school district located in one of New Jersey's most historic communities – a thriving college town that has been home to Rutgers University for nearly 250 years.

-New Brunswick's population is 55,000, and its school district enrolls more than 10,200 students from preschool through grade 12.
+New Brunswick's population is over 56,000, and its school district enrolls more than 10,200 students from preschool through grade 12.
 Reflecting the multicultural nature of the community, approximately two-thirds of the students speak one of 41 languages other than English at home.
 Demographically, 88 percent of them are Hispanic; another 10 percent are African-American.

 The overarching vision for New Brunswick Public Schools is to Prepare, Empower and Inspire lifelong learners and leaders.
 We aim to ensure that our students become engaged in their own learning, their environment, and the world.
 Students will develop their creative problem-solving and critical thinking skills to innovate solutions to complex challenges.
 We strive to provide every student the opportunity to graduate and pursue the career or higher educational experience of their choice.